-The objective of the ad-hoc EG-SAM is to develop a report on best radiation protection management procedures for proper radiation protection job coverage during severe accident initial response and recovery efforts to identify good radiation protection practices and to organise and communicate radiation protection lessons learned from previous reactor accidents.
+The objective of the ad-hoc EGSAM was to develop a report on best radiation protection management procedures for proper radiation protection job coverage during severe accident initial response and recovery efforts to identify good radiation protection practices and to organise and communicate radiation protection lessons learnt from previous reactor accidents.

-The outcome of the work will be a new ISOE publication on Occupational Radiation Protection in severe accident management that will find broad use within the NPP radiation protection community.
+The outcome of the work was an ISOE publication on occupational radiation protection in severe accident management to find broad use within the NPP radiation protection community.

 Last updated: 22 January 2015